davegutz/myStateOfCharge/SOC_Photon/README.md

     a. hys_cap Hysteresis Capacitance decreased by factor of 10 to match cold charging (coldCharge v20221028 20221210.txt) (7 deg C).
     b.
 The voc-soc curve shifts low about 0.07 (7% soc) on cold days, causing cc_diff and e_wrap_lo faults.
 As a result, an additional scalar was put on saturation scalar for those fault logics.

   - Argon Related.
 Cannot get Photon anymore.
 Also will not have Argon available but Photon 2 will be someday.
-Argon very much like Photon 2 with no EERAM built into the A/S (retained).
+Argon very much like Photon 2 with no EERAM 47L16 built into the A/S (retained).
 Retained on Argon lasts only for reset.
-For power, bought EERAM.
+For power, bought EERAM 47L16.
-    a. parameters.cpp/.h to manage EERAM dump.   rp --> sp
+    a. parameters.cpp/.h to manage EERAM 47L16 dump.   rp --> sp
     b.
 BLE logic.
 Nominally disabled (#undef USE_BLE) because there is no good UART terminal for BLE.
 Using HC-06 same as Photon

   - Simulation neatness